employer branding

 Why do some companies function as a "talent magnet"?

 Unemployment below 5% means there are very few candidates available.
-In such conditions, companies have several strategies to deal with this challenge.
+Under these conditions, companies have several strategies for dealing with this challenge.

 Employee development – a long-term strategy for retention